-The average clustering accuracy results of 100 runs are summarized in Table 6.
-We can find that, on all six tasks, HeteSim achieves best performances on four of them as well as good performances on other two tasks.
+The average clustering accuracy results of 100 runs are summarized in Table VII.
+We can find that HeteSim achieves best performances on two tasks (authors and papers clustering) and third place on the conferences clustering task.
+In all, it performs best in terms of weighted average of clustering accuracy in three types.
 The mediocre results of PCWR and P-PageRank illustrate that, although symmetric similarity measures can be constructed by the combination of two random walk processes, the simple combination cannot generate good similarity measures.
-RoleSim aims to detect role similarity, a little bit different from structure similarity, so it has bad performances in these clustering tasks.
-The experiments show that HeteSim not only does well on similarity measure of same-typed objects but also has the potential as the similarity measure in clustering.
+RoleSim aims to detect role similarity, a little different from structure similarity, so it has bad performances in these clustering tasks.
+In addition, we also record the running time for similarity computation of all measures.
+Due to space limitation, we only show the representative running time on author clustering task in the last column of Table VII.
+We can find HeteSim and PCWR have the smallest running time, since they only need to compute matrix multiplication once along the path.
+The iterative computation in SimRank and P-PageRank make them longer running time.
+The neighbor matching process in RoleSim has high time complexity, which makes it very timeconsuming.
+The experiments show that HeteSim not only does well on similarity measure of same-typed objects but also has the potential as the similarity measure in clustering with high efficiency.